michael-ortiz/aws-on-call-notifier/README.md

-You can validate that everything is working fine by loading into DynamoDB, a Schedule Item where the `start_date` equlals your current date in `yyyy-mm-dd` format and manually executing the lambda from the console.
+You can validate that everything is working fine by adding an Item into DynamoDB a Schedule Item where the `start_date` = your current date in `yyyy-mm-dd` format.
+Manually execute the lambda from the console.